 Is listed infrastructure insulated from the end of a market cycle, and if so, to what degree?
 RARE’s co-chief investment officer, Nick Langley, explains the market drivers for these stocks.

 The structure of pipeline companies should help differentiate investments as lower oil prices are likely to prevail for some time.

 Global infrastructure stocks may help investors meet their income objectives in a yield-starved world.

 Chart of the Week

 Chart courtesy of Clarion Partners.
 Source: NCREIF, Clarion Partners Investment Research, Q1 2020.
 Note: The total returns are calculated from all ODCE assets within the NCREIF database and are unlevered.
 Past performance is no guarantee of future results.
 Indexes are unmanaged, and not available for direct investment.
 Index returns do not include fees or sales charges.
 This information is provided for illustrative purposes only and does not reflect the performance of an actual investment.

 Global Listed Infrastructure

 All investments involve risk, including loss of principal.
 Past performance is no guarantee of future results.
-Please see each product’s webpage for specific details regarding investment objective, risks associated with hedge funds, alternative investments and other risks, performance and other important information.
+Please see each product’s webpage for specific details regarding investment objective, risks, performance and other important information.
 Review this information carefully before you make any investment decision.